When installing and setting up WordPress for the first time, you were requested to enter a few details about yourself. One of them was your name.

-First thing first, let’s see what is the author name that we want to change.
-Navigate into one of your blog posts and look for the meta section (post details) of the post.
+First, let’s see our current author name that we want to change.
+Navigate into one of your blog posts and look for the post’s meta section (post details).

 As seen in the image below, the displayed blog post author’s name is Admin.
-Although I could use it, I would lik to change it to PluginsForWP.
+Although I could use it, I would like to change it to PluginsForWP.

 Step #1: Add author display name variations

-To see all your author name variations that currently exist, log-in to your WordPress website and navigate to Users -> Your Profile.
+To see all your author name variations currently exist, login to your WordPress website and navigate to Users -> Your Profile.